aeonSolutions/PCB-Prototyping-Catalogue/Fully-Tested-Working-PCB-Catalogue/construction_industry/README.md

 Simple and compatible with existing tools and technologies such as #HomeAssistant and #Zigbee.
 Can't get better than this !!!

 **Access fee**
 Access fee varies according to the number of downloads made.
+Also, to values listed is not included legal taxes.
 Before making any tranfer contact me on WhatsApp , Telegram or by email (mtpsilva@gmail.com) so i can give you the current user count that has already access.

 - Commercial usage: